CVVisualPSETeam/Dokumente/Testphase/tests.md

 __Accordion Test:__

- - a window with several buttons ("pfront", "pback", "insert elem at pos 5", "remove last element inserted at 5", "clear", "hideAll", "hide5", "showAll", "show5", "collapseAll", "collapse5", "expandAll", "expand5") and an empty area
+ A window with several buttons, that each test a specific part of the functionality
- - "pfront" will insert a collapsable with text and title 0 at the beginning
+    - "pfront" - insert a collapsable with text and title 0 at the beginning)
- - "pback" will insert a collapsable with text and title end at the end
+    - "pback" - insert a collapsable with text and title end at the end
- - "clear" will delete all elements
- - "hideAll" will hide all collapsables
- - "showAll" will show all collapsables
- - "collapseAll" will collapse all collapsables
- - "expandAll" will expand all collapsables
- - "insert elem at pos 5" will insert a collapsable (elem5) with text and title 5 at position 5
+    - "insert elem at pos 5" - insert a collapsable *elem5* with text and title 5 at position 5
- - "remove last element inserted at 5" will remove the last elem5
+    - "remove last element inserted at 5"
+    - "clear" - delete all elements
+    - "hideAll" - will hide all collapsables
- - "hide5" will hide the last elem5
+    - "hide5" - hide the last elem5
+    - "showAll" - show all collapsables
- - "show5" will show the last elem5
+    - "show5" - show the last *elem5*
- - "collapse5" will collapse the last elem5
+    - "collapse5" - collapse the last *elem5*
+    - "collapseAll" - collapse all collapsables *collapse5*,
+    - "expandAll" - expand all collapsables
- - "expand5" will expand the last elem5
+    - "expand5" - expand the last *elem5*
+ and an empty area.
+Furthermore the following should also be tested with the buttons:
- - if there is no elem5 a window with following text will pop up: no last element inserted at 5. (maybe already deleted)
+ - If there is no *elem5* then a window with the following text will pop up:
+	`no last element inserted at 5. (maybe already deleted)`
- - if "insert elem at pos 5" is used 2 times and "remove last element inserted at 5" is called there is NO elem5 (the second is deleted, the first one is not set as elem5)
+ - If "insert elem at pos 5" is used 2 times and "remove last element inserted at 5" is called then there is __no__ *elem5* (the second is deleted, the first one is unset as *elem5*)
- - beginning /end / pos 5 refer to the empty area at the bottom
+ - Beginning / end / pos 5 refer to the empty area at the bottom
- - all buttons behave as described
- - the area displays scrollbars if needed
+ - The area displays scrollbars if needed

 ###AutoFilterWidget
 __Source:__ /manual\_test/autofilterwidget